empathic-ai/altimit/README.md

 ```
 ### Voice and Video

-Altimit uses WebRTC to enable peer to peer connections, including voice and video.
+Altimit uses WebRTC to enable peer to peer connections, including voice and video streaming.

 </details>